emericv/ZenaNG/README.md

 ---------------------

     $ wireshark -k -i <( path/to/zenang -c channel_number )
+    or
+    $ mkfifo /tmp/zenafifo
+    $ path/to/zenang -c 12 > /tmp/zenafifo

+If you use the fifo method, you then use the the regular fifo interface tools in wireshark.
+This lets you restart captures in wireshark without exiting and relaunching zenang and the subshells.

 This tool can be lanched with the -x option if you has the option "TI CC24XX FCS format" activated in wireshark (Edit->Preferences->Protocol->IEEE 802.15.4).
 This option  should not be used with MRF24J40 chip based hardware.